jmartincampos/RegEx/gist-template.md

 Character classes provide a powerful way to match specific sets of characters within a regular expression, allowing for more precise pattern matching in text data.
 ### Flags
+Flags in regular expressions are optional parameters that modify the behavior of the pattern matching.
+They are appended to the end of the regular expression and alter how the matching is performed.
+Here are some common flags:

+i: Case-insensitive matching.
+g: Global matching (find all matches rather than stopping after the first match).
+m: Multi-line matching (treats beginning and end characters (^ and $) as working across multiple lines).
+s: Dot-all matching (treats the dot (.) as matching any character, including newlines).
+u: Unicode matching (treats the pattern and subject strings as UTF-16 encoded).
+y: Sticky matching (matches only from the index indicated by the lastIndex property of the RegExp object).
+Here is a simple example of a # FLAG
+                    /cat/i
+    - Matches: "cat", "Cat", "cAt", "CAT", etc.
+In this example, the i flag makes the regular expression case-insensitive, so it matches "cat" regardless of whether it's in uppercase or lowercase.

+Here is a more compex example:
+                    /cat/gi
+    - Matches: "cat", "Cat", "cAt", "CAT", etc., and all occurrences in the text.
+In this example, the g flag makes the regular expression global, so it matches all occurrences of "cat" in the text.
+The i flag still makes it case-insensitive, allowing it to match variations of "cat" regardless of case.

+Flags provide flexibility in how regular expressions are applied, allowing for more customizable and powerful pattern matching in text data.
 ### Grouping and Capturing
+Grouping and capturing in regular expressions allow you to define subpatterns within your regex and capture the matched substrings for later use.
+They are denoted by parentheses () and are useful for applying quantifiers or alternations to multiple characters or groups.

+Here's the breakdown:

+Grouping ( ): Groups parts of the regular expression together.
+This allows you to apply quantifiers or alternations to multiple characters or groups.
+Capturing ( ... ): In addition to grouping, capturing allows you to capture the matched substring enclosed within the parentheses.

+Here's a simple example:
+                    /(cat)/1\
+    -Matches: "catcat
+    -Does NOT match: "cat"
+In this example, (cat) is a capturing group that matches the substring "cat". \1 is a backreference to the first captured group (cat).
+This regex matches the repeated substring "catcat"
+                    /(John) (Doe)/
+    -Matches: "John Doe"
+    -Does NOT match: "JohnDoe","Doe John"
+In this example, (John) and (Doe) are capturing groups that match the first and last name, respectively.
+The space between them ensures that both parts are present and in the correct order.

+Grouping and capturing allow you to structure your regular expressions more effectively and extract specific parts of the matched text for further processing or validation.
+They are essential tools for working with complex patterns in text data.
 ### Bracket Expressions
+Bracket expressions and character classes refer to the same concept in regular expressions.
+Both terms describe the use of square brackets [ ] to define a set of characters that can match at a specific position in the text.

+The terms "bracket expressions" and "character classes" are often used interchangeably to describe this feature of regular expressions.
+They provide a way to specify a group of characters that can be matched at a single position, allowing for flexible pattern matching in text data.
+See above example for context.

 ### Greedy and Lazy Match

+Greedy and lazy matching in regular expressions refer to the behavior of quantifiers when matching patterns in text.

+Greedy matching: The default behavior of quantifiers, where they match as much of the string as possible while still allowing the overall pattern to match.
+Greedy quantifiers are denoted by appending *, +, ?, or {} to the pattern.
+Lazy (or non-greedy) matching: A mode where quantifiers match as little of the string as possible, only consuming as many characters as needed for the overall pattern to match.
+Lazy quantifiers are denoted by appending *?, +?, ??, or {} to the pattern.

+Here are examples to illustrate the difference:
+1 - Greedy matching:
+                /(.*\d)/

+- String: "1234567890"
+- Greedy match: "1234567890"

+In this example, the `.*` quantifier matches as many characters as possible (greedy behavior) until it encounters a digit `\d`.
+As a result, the entire string is consumed and matched.

+2-  Lazy (non-greedy) matching:
+                /(.*?\d)/

+- String: "1234567890"
+- Lazy match: "1"

+In this example, the `.*?` quantifier matches as few characters as possible (lazy behavior) until it encounters a digit `\d`.
+As a result, only the first character "1" is matched, allowing the overall pattern to still match.

+Greedy and lazy matching behavior can significantly impact the behavior of regular expressions, especially when dealing with patterns that contain multiple quantifiers.
+Understanding and appropriately using greedy and lazy quantifiers is crucial for writing efficient and accurate regular expressions.

 ### Boundaries
+Boundary assertions in regular expressions define positions in the text where certain conditions must be met for a match to occur.
+These assertions don't consume any characters themselves, but they assert that certain conditions must be true at a particular position in the text.

+Here's the breakdown:

+Boundary assertions: Specify positions in the text where certain conditions must be met for a match to occur.
+Common boundary assertions include:
+^: Matches the beginning of a line.
+$: Matches the end of a line.
+\b: Matches a word boundary (a position between a word character and a non-word character).
+\B: Matches a non-word boundary.
+\A: Matches the beginning of the text.
+\Z: Matches the end of the text (or before a newline at the end of the text).
+\z: Matches the end of the text.
+Here's a simple example:

 ### Back-references